Skip to Content

 What Is Diarrhea?

 Doctors define diarrhea as passing loose, watery stools three or more times a day.
-It's a widespread problem among adults and children.
+It’s a widespread problem among adults and children—up to 5% of people in the U.S. deal with chronic diarrhea, and many more experience acute diarrhea at least once a year.

 • Acute diarrhea is the most common, with about 179 million U.S. cases each year.
-It lasts between a day and two weeks and most often goes away on its own.
+It lasts between one day and two weeks, and most often goes away on its own.

 • Persistent diarrhea lasts between two and four weeks.